OriginCodeAcademy/Cohort8/Projects/Week-01/README.md

 #### Sublime Plugin Recommends

-1. packagecontrol.io
+1. packagecontrol.io - follow instructions on this website to install and add package control to you Sublime 3 editor

-2. HTML/CSS/JS Prettify
+2. HTML/CSS/JS Prettify - this package can be installed using package control.
+It will properly indent your code and can be set to fire whenever you save your code.

-3. Emmett
+3. Emmett - HTML keyboard shortcuts - install using package control

 4. Popular Themes - Material, Brogrammer

-To install themes, just use package control.
+To install packages and themes, just use package control.
 So the process would be:

 * ctrl + shift + p or cmd + shift + p
 * Look for Package Control: Install Package
-* Search for the theme and hit enter
+* Search for the theme or package and hit enter
-* Set the theme in Preferences -> Settings – User by editing the json property called theme
+* For themes, set the theme in Preferences -> Settings – User by editing the json property called theme

 #### Make sure you are invited to:
 * [ ] Our Slack team